alsinmr/SLEEPY_tutorial/JupyterBook/SharingSleepy.md

 1. Prepare your simulations in a Jupyter Notebook.
 This can be done locally, but can also be done online, for example, in [Google Colab](http://colab.research.google.com).

-2. Add "!github clone https://github.com/alsinmr/SLEEPY/" to the first line of the notebook to add SLEEPY so that SLEEPY is downloaded to Google Colab when run online
+2. Add `!github clone https://github.com/alsinmr/SLEEPY/` to the first line of the notebook to add SLEEPY so that SLEEPY is downloaded to Google Colab when run online

 3. Upload your Jupyter Notebook to a public [GitHub](http://github.com/) repository.